scotws/RISC-V-tests/docs/riscv_howto_syscalls.md

 System calls are the fundamental interface between a program and the Linux kernel.
 You can access them from assembler programs to bypass other libraries.
-See `man 2 syscalls' or http://man7.org/linux/man-pages/man2/syscalls.2.html for more information and a complete list of system calls.
+See `man 2 syscalls` or http://man7.org/linux/man-pages/man2/syscalls.2.html for more information and a complete list of system calls.

 ## System calls in C